Paul Crivez: Biography

 As the supposed rightful Byzantine emperor, styling himself as the "dethroned sovereign of the eastern empire of Constantinopolis", Crivez also extended imperial honors to his younger brother Alexandre (who died in 1976), naming him the "Prince of the Morea".
 He also claimed to be the rightful Grand Master of the Constantinian Order of Saint George, a chivalric order with invented Byzantine connections.
 As the emperors of Byzantium often did, Crivez also appointed his own claimant Patriarch, appointing a French professor and poet as "Mar.
 Aloysius III, Head of the Catholic Evangelical Communion".
 Crivez repeatedly and unsuccessfully petitioned the Vatican to canonize Constantine XI Palaiologos as a saint.
 He was an acquaintance of Giorgio Quntini Paleologo, a scion of the Paleologo-Oriundi family, an Italian family that also claims Palaiologos descent, as well as Irakli Bagration, a Georgian prince.
 In addition to his pretensions, he was also a poet and a painter, whose work was at one point exhibited in Venice.

-In the 1960s, Crivez grew acquainted with Zena Gunther, a Cypriote woman who had been born poor but had acquired a fortune through marriage to Christian Gunther, a wealthy American, becoming a global socialite and a major donor to charities across the world.
+In the 1960s, Crivez grew acquainted with Zena Gunther, a Cypriot woman who had been born poor but had acquired a fortune through marriage to Christian Gunther, a wealthy American, becoming a global socialite and a major donor to charities across the world.
 Gunther accepted the style "Princess Zena Gunther de Tyras", bestowed on her by Crivez in 1967.
 She was to use this style for the rest of her life, until her death in 2012, and even published her autobiography, A Life in the Wind, in this name.
 Crivez soon adopted Gunther as his heir, and she was even presented as such during an audience between Crivez and Pope Paul VI.
 Crivez died in 1984, still maintaining his claim to be the rightful emperor.